Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Experiments

-To avoid the impact of color on metrics (e.g., ULAP in Figure \ref{fig_experiment}), we excluded the color component in CCF.
-As observed in Figure \ref{fig_experiment}, SMDR-IS excels in both visual quality and metrics.
-ULAP, IBLA, and GDCP achieve reasonable image restoration but suffer from limited generalization due to the reliance on prior.
-WaterNet and UColor exhibit better robustness, yet are still influenced by extra input.
-FUnIE-GAN and UWCNN show real-time but face limitations in expressive power due to small parameters.
-Although PUIE demonstrates a degree of generalization, it still exhibits overexposure effects (row 8 of Figure \ref{fig_experiment}).
+To avoid any influence of color on the metrics (e.g., the impact observed with ULAP in Figure \ref{fig_experiment}), we excluded the color component from CCF.
+As shown in Figure \ref{fig_experiment}, SMDR-IS performs better than other methods in terms of visual results and performance metrics.
+Although ULAP, IBLA, and GDCP achieve commendable restoration results, their generalization capabilities are hindered by their dependence on priors.
+WaterNet and UColor display enhanced robustness but remain susceptible to extraneous inputs.
+Although FUnIE-GAN and UWCNN can achieve real-time efficiency, their expressive capability is somewhat constrained due to limited parameters.
+Although UDA and U-shape can both achieve the goal of underwater image enhancement, SMDR-IS combines the inherent scale-related features from multiple scales, providing better robustness for diverse underwater scenarios.

-To avoid errors caused by individual metrics, we introduced all metrics in Table \ref{table_all_expreiment}, where ALL is the sum of $\uparrow$ minus $\downarrow$ values.
-ALL provides a comprehensive evaluation by considering multiple criteria.
-SMDR-IS achieves the best score in ALL.
-Overall, SMDR-IS demonstrates efficacy in restoring complex scenes through synergistic multiscale detail extraction and intrinsic supervision.
+Table \ref{table_all_expreiment} tabulates the performance of different methods on the three datasets, in terms of different performance metrics.
+In addition to the individual performance metrics, we also combine them to form a comprehensive metric, denoted as "ALL", which is the net sum of the $\uparrow$ values minus the $\downarrow$ values.
+This measurement can provide a holistic assessment by weighing multiple criteria.
+Remarkably, SMDR-IS achieves the best performance, in terms of the ALL score.
+Collectively, these results show the ability of SMDR-IS to adeptly restore intricate scenes, underpinned by the synergy from multiscale detail extraction and intrinsic supervision.